 Every minute you spend working on not-quite-right code accumulates interest as extra development work.
 Wasted development work.
 This is what we call technical debt, the gap between where your code is and where it should be.

-Before you start frantically auditing your code or interrogating your developers – relax!
 Most companies create technical debt all the time.

 If you fail to nurture effective communication channels with your clients, then you may find yourself faced with unrealistic deadlines.
-When early and continuous delivery takes priority over design and excellence, technical debt can accrue.
+When early and continuous deployment takes priority over design and excellence, technical debt can accrue.

 Clean, well-designed code will allow you to implement future iterations and innovations with ease.
 Larger companies generally prefer slow and steady, but most startups need to work faster to survive.
+Technical debt and dead software holds businesses back.

 Mounting technical debt impedes velocity as you attempt to work with a sluggish, bug-filled product.
 This makes it monumentally harder to move from an immature definition of done to production ready code.